go-delve/delve/Documentation/installation/linux/install.md

 # Installation on Linux

 Please use the following steps to build and install Delve on Linux.
+(Warning, this does not support wsl 1.
+If you are using wsl, please update you wsl)

 There are two ways to install on Linux.
 First is the standard `go get` method: